Auction for Oklahoma Turnpike Authority surplus land yields more than $8 million

 Two of the highest sale prices were for land off the Creek Turnpike near 22500 E. Omaha St. in Broken Arrow.
 A total of 71.2 acres there went for $1.606 million to Fifty-First South LLC, doing business as Silverleaf/Chuck Ramsay, and 58.3 acres went to John Robson for $1.045 million, documents indicate.

-In the Oklahoma City area, 62.21 acres on the east side of the Kickapoo Turnpike between SE 15th and 29th streets were sold for $1.056 million to Skyridge Homes/Yosef Hoosyar.
+In the Oklahoma City area, 62.21 acres on the east side of the Kickapoo Turnpike between Southeast 15th and Southeast 29th streets were sold for $1.056 million to Skyridge Homes/Yosef Hoosyar.

 Buyers were not immediately available for comment Tuesday.

-The land roster for the auction included property from the Creek, Turner, Will Rogers, Kickapoo and Bailey turnpikes.
+The land roster for the auction included property alongside the Creek, Turner, Will Rogers, Kickapoo and H.E.
+Bailey turnpikes.

 Three other properties in the state were sold for at least $250,000, records show.
-Land in nearly a dozen counties was up for sale, including Tulsa, Creek, Rogers, Craig Wagoner and Oklahoma counties.
+Land was up for sale in nearly a dozen counties, including Tulsa, Creek, Rogers, Craig, Wagoner and Oklahoma counties.

-OTA said it strives to keep its property inventory to a minimum with a review process of current and future needs, and it employs several methods to sell surplus property, including direct sell and sealed-bid auctions.
+The OTA said it strives to keep its property inventory to a minimum with a review process of current and future needs and employs several methods to sell surplus property, including direct sell and sealed-bid auctions.

 To expedite returning land to consumers, OTA recently began using a public auction house, with its first such event occurring in May 2021.